Common Road Infant and Nursery School

-Our curriculum is focused on the view that ALL pupils should have secure basic skills in core subjects as we believe without these they will have less opportunity to access and experience the wider curriculum.
+The curriculum at Common Road is driven by the view that ALL pupils should be secure in basic skills to support them as confident learners.
+We believe without these skills they will have less opportunity to access and experience the wider curriculum.

-We view our pupils as unique individuals with a range of interests and talents.
-We aim to equip them to be global citizens and have the skills, confidence and aspirations to determine their own future.
+We view our pupils as unique individuals with a range of interests and talents and we aim to equip them to be global citizens and have the skills, confidence and aspirations to determine their own future.